 Tessa provided an outline of growth of take up of the different standards.
 Growth of the BRC Global Standards Storage and Distribution Standard, percentage wise, is strongest at 26.5%, up to 525 sites with year end growth projected as 40%, Growth of the Food Safety Standard remains strong at 5.2%, taking an already well established base up to 15,592 sites!
 Some of the biggest hot spots for growth are Canada, USA, UK, Spain, Italy, Poland, Turkey and China, with some of the key emerging hotspots being Vietnam, Turkey, South Africa, Eastern Europe and Latin America.
 An interesting opinion to emerge within the food industry is an agreement that Tier 2 suppliers (food suppliers to other food manufacturers) should be certified.

 AzinParsa showed us that there are now 194 approved training providers across 35 countries, with the UK, USA and Canada dominating, mostly being certification bodies but with a strategy to increase the number of independent ATP’s.
 To ensure that ATP’s maintain appropriate skills Azin informed the conference that an examination process is on the way for ATP’s.

-John Figgins started to bring Day 1 to a close with a look at the top ten BRC Global Food Safety Standard Issue 6 non conformances from audit.
+John Figgins started to bring Day 1 to a close with a look at the top ten BRC Global Standards Global Food Safety Standard Issue 6 non conformances from audit.
 Here they are:-

 - Section 2: Accuracy, information, review and amendment of the HACCP flow diagram.